This post contains affiliate links.

 They also have the same size battery that the SUVs and pickup trucks have, with the same top speed of six miles per hour.
 You could potentially put in an 18-volt battery to boost the car's speed, but this is not recommended because you could shorten the life of the motor by burning up the element faster.
-It's not recommended, especially for younger children, as they could get injured by going too fast.
+It's not recommended, especially for younger boys and girls, as they could get injured by going too fast.

 Motorcycles and 4-Wheelers

 4-wheelers for young children have the same top speed as the other Power Wheels vehicles but are shaped like the real 4-wheelers made for adults and older teens.
 However, the 4-wheelers for children are painted in bright colors that appeal to children and have safety features that protect young children that the real vehicles don't have.

 For children, motorcycles come in either the standard two-wheel bike for older children or with training wheels for younger children.
 They also come with three wheels for children under five who need stability because of a lack of balance that comes with fine motor skills.
 Power Wheels make these, but so do Honda and Razor–two giants in the motorcycle industry.